christine-kapp/christine-kapp/README.md

 ### Hi there 👋
 I'm Christine!

-I'm proficient in Python, intermediate in frontend HTML/CSS, and am currently learning Java.
+I'm proficient in Python, intermediate in HTML/CSS, and am currently learning Java.

 Feel free to take a look at some of my previous work.
 <!--